ImanFortin/PLSpectrometer-update/README.md

 2. when you add or access any variable stored in a class it must be proceeded by self.example where example is the property you are trying to access (when outside the function self is replaced by the name you assign to the class, for example; double = spectrometer(), to access the position use double.position).

 3. in spectrometer.py there is a niche bit of code using a decorator, the @property above self.position and again below.
 What this does is allow us to write conditions on the assigning of a value, it really isn't complicated (you don't need to understand decorators) once you know what it does.
 There are good simple examples of the @property online.

+4. threading, in order for our GUI to be responsive and update in real time we have to introduce threads using QThreads, these essentially allow us to do two things at once, the UI on it's own can't be collecting data and updating itself at the same time, so instead we make a thread to collect the data and emit it to the main UI update functions.

 # learning resources